 One last tip: don’t over-bake these or they will taste dry and a little bitter.
 The best way to keep them moist is not to flatten them too much before baking and to take them out of the oven when they barely start to turn a light golden color; once they start to brown they’ve been in too long.

 Given their high fat content, Elisenkuchen are quite filling, but since they are so satisfying, just one cake – enjoyed in the afternoon with a cozy cup of tea – will go a long way.

 - 1 cup hazelnuts raw or roasted

 - 1 cup walnuts raw

-- 3 oz sugar or a keto sweetener like allulose or monk fruit sweetener
+- 1 cup granulated sugar or non-glycemic sweetener my favorite non-glycemic sweetener is Besti, followed by allulose or monk fruit sweetener

 - ½ tsp lemon zest (from an untreated lemon) finely grated